 The cameras on these vehicles are outfitted with both standard HD cameras as well as FLIR Thermal Cameras

-Vehicles will be recording video in real timeTeam can implement image recognition solution with either constant video feed or static images
+Vehicles will be recording video in real time.
+Team can implement image recognition solution with either constant video feed or static images and is not responsible for the collection of this footage as part of the design.

 Vehicle will be given a path to be flown/driven with a set number of devices (With Lat/Long) to check